privcount/privcount/README.markdown

     pip install -r requirements.txt
     # if you want to use the optional privcount plot command
     pip install -r requirements-plot.txt
+    # if you want to use the optional compute_fractional_position_weights tool
+    pip install -r requirements-weights.txt
     pip install -I .
     test/run_test.sh -I . # run the unit tests to check your setup deactivate